2025 Preakness Stakes betting guide and tips

 When you step up to the teller, make sure you place your bet in the proper order for maximum efficiency.
 This concise method ensures that you streamline the process and don’t hold up the line behind you.

-The first information the teller needs are the racetrack and the race number, especially if you’re watching the race at your local track instead of at Pimlico.
+First, give the teller the racetrack and the race number, especially if you’re watching the race at your local track or off-track betting site instead of at Pimlico.

-Make sure you keep your ticket safe, though.
+Make sure you keep your ticket safe.
 You will need it to claim your prize if you’ve placed a winning bet.

 At an OTB, you can place bets on horses to win, place or show in a secure location.
 Newcomers to horse racing betting would be shrewd to consider starting with low bets, though.
 That way, you can subsequently increase the amount spent as your comfort grows with experience race after race.